Installing Kubernetes with Kubespray

 Provision servers with the following requirements:

-- Ansible v2.9 and python-netaddr is installed on the machine that will run Ansible commands
+- Ansible v2.9 and python-netaddr are installed on the machine that will run Ansible commands

 - Jinja 2.11 (or newer) is required to run the Ansible Playbooks